entur/anshar/Subscription-lifecycle.md

+# Lifecycle for a SIRI Subscription

-In this case Entur is client, and Operator is the server.
+(In this case Entur is client, and Operator is the server.)

 ## Initiating Subscription
 The client sends a SubscriptionRequest to server to initiate a subscription.
 The SubscriptionRequest will include a unique SubscriptionId, the desired HeartbeatInterval and an Address defining the endpoint where all data for this specific subscription should be sent.